NithinU2802/FSD-Java/Maven/README.txt

+                   # 🤔Hey it's pretty look as more theory but it's important before get into practicals✨..!

-                    Maven is used to develope java-based project which is implemented by various dependencies in order to regulate the functionality of the project.
+                    ♛ Maven is used to develope java-based project which is implemented by various dependencies in order to regulate the functionality of the project.
 This is nothing but a class of files developed by developers who need to know that some sort of methods or class need to be used by every developers.
 Inorder to make work or every developer easier Maven was introduced...